 As the University continues its response to COVID-19 across Connecticut and beyond, Human Resources has developed several resources for employees.
 Below, employees may find a listing of updates and communications.
-Additional information, including FAQs, can be found in the menu on the right-hand side of the page.
+Additional information, including FAQs, can be found in the menu on the left-hand side of the page.

 UPDATES & COMMUNICATIONS

 2021-05-21 | UConn COVID-19 Protocols in Effect Until Further Notice